ymoisan/streamlit-folium/user-stories.md

 # Technical considerations

 The current version of Streamlit-Folium uses a static Streamlit component.
-Is there a need for a true bi-directional control, given the fact that the map will be used to update ST, but not the other way around.
+Is there a need for a true bi-directional control, given the fact that the map will be used to update ST, but not the other way around ?
 Could we add a return value to the current Folium.Map ?